D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 In this scenario, **Hybrid Users / Identities** in AD-DS  **that are synched to MEID** using the lightweight agent **ME-Connect sync** or **ME-Connect Cloud sync** sync.

-The **ME-Connect Cloud** is provided as an agent that can be istalled from the **Micorsoft Entra Admin Cebter**.
+The **ME-Connect Cloud** is provided as an agent that can be installed from the **Microsoft Entra Admin Center**.

-This set-up allows users from the on-prem environemnts who do not have line-of-sight to domain controllers from **Microsoft hybrid joined** and **Micorsoft Entra-joined** VMs to access Azure File Shares over the internet.
+This set-up allows users from the on-prem environments who do not have line-of-sight to domain controllers from **Microsoft hybrid joined** and **Micorsoft Entra-joined** VMs to access Azure File Shares over the internet.